Probate Q&A Series

 Under North Carolina law, the personal representative must follow statutory steps to sell real estate.
 See N.C.
 Gen. Stat. § 28A-15-1.
 Here’s how:

-3. Obtain court approval.
-The clerk reviews bids, considers fair market value, and signs an order authorizing the sale.
+3. Obtain court approval when required.
+The clerk reviews the matter and may authorize the sale.

 5. Close the sale and deposit proceeds in an estate account.
 Funds remain in the estate until distribution.